MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 ```

 You can also add this information using the Visual Studio Manifest Designer, using the `Declarations` tab, taking note of the
-<span style="background-color: lightgreen">highlighted values</span>:
+<span>highlighted values</span>:

 :::image type="content" source="images\editing-declarations-info.png" alt-text="Screenshot of the Visual Studio Manifest Designer showing the Declarations tab with the Display name and Info tip text boxes called out." :::

-Now add the corresponding resource names to each of your `.resw` files, replacing the <span style="background-color: yellow">highlighted text</span> with the appropriate text for your app (remember to do this for *each supported language!*):
+Now add the corresponding resource names to each of your `.resw` files, replacing the <span>highlighted text</span> with the appropriate text for your app (remember to do this for *each supported language!*):

 ```xml
 ... existing content...